GaelleMarais/ray-tracing/README.md

 ## Introduction
 I followed the [Ray Tracing in One Week](https://raytracing.github.io/) book series to create this small ray-tracing engine.
 The engine can display spheres or meshes with triangles and light of different colors.

+I used the [easyppm](https://github.com/fmenozzi/easyppm) library to creates the output images.
 ## How to use
 ### Compilation
 ```